-- Students coming before 8:35 a.m. are asked to play outside. - Doors will NOT be unlocked until 8:10.
-Students SHOULD NOT arrive before 8:20a.m. - After 9:00 a.m., all outside doors, with the exception of the main entrance, are locked.
+- Doors will NOT be unlocked until 8:25 a.m.
+Students SHOULD NOT arrive before 8:25 a.m. - · After 9:00 a.m., all outside doors, with the exception of the main entrance, are locked.
 This is to ensure safety is maximized for our students.
 When coming to the school throughout the day, please enter through the front doors and check in at the office.